Sanfra1407/Sanfra1407/README.md

 In the last 7 years I've developed JavaScript applications using React.js, Vue.js and Alpine.js.

 I can also develop back end applications with PHP frameworks like Laravel and Lumen (this one mostly used for writing REST APIs).
-During my carrer I have crafted CRM and CMS with third party APIs integration and MySQL/PostgreSQL, MongoDB and SQLite databases engines.
+During my career I have crafted CRM and CMS with third party APIs integration and MySQL/PostgreSQL, MongoDB and SQLite databases engines.

 I like creating web applications with the most innovative technologies like:
 - React.js